 You have just moved into your new apartment and have a million things on your mind.
 The last thing you are probably thinking about is renters insurance.
 However, it could be the most important purchase you make.
-Though you hope to never use it, it helps knowing your policy has your back if you do.
+Though you hope to never use it, it helps to know your policy has your back if you do.

 To fully understand what renters insurance covers, it may help to first understand what your landlord’s insurance does not cover.
 Your landlord likely has property insurance that protects the structure of your rental unit against fire, inclement weather, and other covered events.
 This policy is likely to cover only the landlord’s property – not your own.
 That means that if your apartment goes up in flames, you could find yourself with little more than the shirt on your back.